-In this paper we introduced Inertial Hardware Security Modules (iHSMs), a novel concept for the construction of advanced hardware security modules from simple components.
-We analyzed the concept for its security properties and highlighted its ability to significantly strengthen otherwise weak tamper detection barriers.
-We validated our design by creating a proof of concept hardware prototype.
-In this prototype we have demonstrated practical solutions to the major electronics design challenges: Data and power transfer through a rotating joint, and mechanized mesh generation.
-We have used our prototype to perform several experiments to validate the rotary power and data links and the onboard accelerometer.
-Our measurements have shown that our proof-of-concept solar cell power link works well and that our simple IR data link already is sufficiently reliable for telemetry.
-Our experiments with an AIS1120 automotive MEMS accelerometer showed that this part is well-suited for braking detection in the range of rotation speed relevant to the IHSM scenario.
+a proof of concept hardware prototype.
+In this prototype we have demonstrated practical 510 solutions to the major electronics design challenges: Data and power transfer through 511 a rotating joint, and mechanized mesh generation.
+We have used our prototype to 512 perform several experiments to validate the rotary power and data links and the onboard 513 accelerometer.
+Our measurements have shown that our proof-of-concept solar cell power 514 link works well and that our simple IR data link already is sufficiently reliable for telemetry.
+515 Our experiments with an AIS1120 automotive MEMS accelerometer showed that this part 516 is well-suited for braking detection in the range of rotation speed relevant to the IHSM 517 scenario.
+518